GwynethLlewelyn/LSL.novaextension/README.md

 -   Getting the scope selections to work.
 -   Automagically updating the syntax auto-completions every time Lisa & Nozaki update their own database (there are now a few tools to help with that).
 -   Using Panic's new support for Tree-sitter grammars, which is even trickier to deal with (and requires some compilation) than the current language files...
+- Fully support the LSL linter from W-Hat.

 ## Disclaimers, Acknowledgements & Warnings